Rotrou IV of Perche

-Rotrou IV (1135-1191), was the Count of Perche.
+Rotrou IV (1135-1191) was the count of Perche.
 He joined Louis VII of France in a war against Henry II of England, in which he lost lands to the English.
 Rotrou later went on crusade with Philip II of France and died after the Siege of Acre in 1191.

 Biography

-Born in 1135, Rotrou was the son of Rotrou III, Count of Perche, and Hawise, daughter of Walter of Salisbury, and Sibilla de Chaworth.
+Born in 1135, Rotrou was the son of Count Rotrou III of Perche, and Hawise, daughter of Walter of Salisbury, and Sibilla de Chaworth.

-Upon the death of his father in 1144, Rotrou continued the fight against his archenemy, William III Talvas, Count of Ponthieu and Lord of Alençon.
-Aside from this long-running blood feud, his uncle Patrick had married William Talvas' daughter Adela.
+Upon the death of his father in 1144, Rotrou continued the fight against his archenemy, Count William III of Ponthieu, lord of Alençon.
+Aside from this long-running blood feud, his uncle Patrick had married William' daughter Adela.
 His mother Hawise and her second husband, Robert I of Dreux, served as regents at Perche until he reached the age of maturity.

-Rotrou aided Louis VII the Younger against Henry II of England in an ineffective war that saw their troops routed, lands ravaged and property stolen.
-He was forced to yield the communes of Moulins and Bonsmoulins to the crown England.
-Nevertheless, a matrimonial alliance with the House of Blois consolidated the declining power of the Counts of Perche.
+Rotrou aided King Louis VII of France against King Henry II of England in an ineffective war that saw their troops routed, lands ravaged and property stolen.
+He was forced to yield the communes of Moulins and Bonsmoulins to the crown of England.
+Nevertheless, a matrimonial alliance with the House of Blois consolidated the declining power of the counts of Perche.

-In 1189, Rotrou joined Philip II of France and Richard I the Lionheart in the Third Crusade.
+In 1189, Rotrou joined Kings Philip II of France and Richard I of England in the Third Crusade.
 He died sometime after the Siege of Acre in 1191.

 Family tree of Rotrou de Perche.

 Marriage and issue

-In 1160, Rotrou married Matilda of Blois-Champagne, daughter of Theobald II, Count of Champagne, and Matilda of Carinthia.
+In 1160, Rotrou married Matilda, daughter of Theobald IV of Blois and Matilda of Carinthia.